• Assault & Battery

 How the Criminal Process Works for Assault & Battery Charges

-If law enforcement accuses you of assault or battery in Irvine, your case usually begins with an arrest and processing at the local jail or police station.
+If you’re accused of assault or battery in Irvine, your case typically begins with an arrest and processing at the local jail or police station.
 The Irvine Police Department investigates by interviewing witnesses and collecting physical evidence before referring charges to prosecutors.
-The District Attorney’s Office then reviews the police report and determines whether to pursue misdemeanor or felony charges in the Orange County courts.
+The District Attorney’s Office then reviews the police report and decides whether to pursue misdemeanor or felony criminal charges in Irvine.

-A conviction for assault, battery, or aggravated assault in Orange County can create challenges that last long after any court-imposed penalties.
-Beyond fines and jail time, a conviction may result in consequences such as job loss, suspension of professional licenses, and/or denial of future opportunities.
-Employers in the Irvine area often run background checks, and a violent offense on your record can limit hiring potential for certain careers.
-For students at UC Irvine or other local colleges, criminal charges can threaten scholarships or participation in campus activities.
+A conviction can create challenges that last long after any court-imposed penalties.
+Beyond fines and jail time, a conviction may cost you your job, affect a professional license, or close doors on future opportunities.
+Employers throughout Orange County routinely run background checks, and a violent offense on your record can disqualify you from certain careers.
+For students at UC Irvine or other local colleges, criminal charges can threaten scholarships or campus participation.

-The immigration consequences of a violent crime conviction are also serious for non-citizens living in or around Irvine.
-Assault or battery charges can result in removal proceedings or make it harder to qualify for visas and green cards.
-If you hold a professional or occupational license in California, agencies may suspend or revoke your license depending on the circumstances of the offense.
-When you face charges in Orange County courts, working with a defense attorney who values honest communication and knows the local landscape helps you plan for and address these collateral risks from the outset.
+The immigration consequences of a violent crime conviction are equally serious for non-citizens.
+Assault or battery charges can trigger removal proceedings or make it harder to qualify for visas and green cards.
+If you hold a professional license in California, in healthcare, real estate, or another regulated field, the relevant licensing agency may suspend or revoke it depending on the circumstances.
+Even a misdemeanor conviction carries a permanent criminal record that appears in background checks.
+Addressing these collateral risks from the start requires a defense attorney who understands both the local courts and what’s at stake beyond the courtroom.

 Continue Reading Read Less